bediger4000/linked_lists/README.md

 you've got complicated conditions on loop termination.
 You've got to account each of the two lists' extra length, should that arise.
+This is a good problem for seeing if candidates recognize these possibilities.

+If you chose to do the "min-heap" method, you've got a moderately complex data structure, the heap, to do as well.
+I feel like this would be a "[Hard]" solution to this problem.
+The problem statement doesn't suggest anything like "constant space" or "O(n log n)" to encourage the candidate to do this.
+If a candidate does this, the interviewer should be suitably impressed.

-I think the candidate should point out these difficulties as potential test cases, along with the usual zero-length-list, and sorting k=0 and k=1 number of lists.
+I think the candidate should point out each method's peculiarities as potential test cases, along with the usual zero-length-list, and sorting k=0 and k=1 number of lists.
+The merge-sort-emulation, for example, should have even and odd number of input lists.
+The min-heap implementation should have a test case with small and large number of linked lists, and a test with large differences in list sizes.

 ---